 The nearest train station is Penrith (4 miles from Dalemain) and there is always a taxi at the station.
 Trains from London Euston to Penrith Station take approximately 3 to 3.5 hours on Virgin Rail and trains from Glasgow or Edinburgh take approximately 1.5 to 2 hours on Virgin Rail.

-To date the Dalemain Marmalade Awards & Festival has raised almost £250,000 for charity.
+To date the Dalemain Marmalade Awards & Festival has raised over £250,000 for charity.
 Please visit the Charity tab for full information on Hospice at Home Carlisle & the North Lakes.

 We are grateful to our wonderful Festival supporters: